jobrouter/typo3-data/Documentation/installation.rst

 Target group: **Administrators**

 .. note::
-   The extension is available for TYPO3 v10 LTS and TYPO3 v11.
+   The extension is available for TYPO3 v10 LTS and TYPO3 v11 LTS.

 .. _installation-requirements: